frontpage.

 I have used all major tools: OpenAI (chat, api), Google Gemini (ai studio, api, cli, antigravity) and Claude (chat, code and api).
 Mostly for coding issues to solve.

-Claude Code gives usable results almost instantly for small scripts and it can live.
-Gemini CLI tells me that it doesn't have this and that - I have tried pushing Gemini to deliver production-quality code.
+Claude Code gives usable results almost instantly for small scripts and it can go live.
+Gemini CLI tells me that it doesn't have this and that - and I have tried pushing Gemini to deliver production-quality code.
 No chance.

 I use the same style of coding instructions for all tools.